 Unschooling Gift Ideas: Technology

-Why we like it: Ashar is SUPER excited to get this as her 18th birthday gift.
-She loves to edit videos for Instagram, but she can’t post to Instagram from her computer and can’t type long captions on her phone.
+Why we like it: Ashar is SUPER excited to get this as his 18th birthday gift.
+He loves to edit videos for Instagram, but he can’t post to Instagram from his computer and can’t type long captions on his phone.
 Enter the best of both worlds: A 2-in-1 Chromebook that can be folded and touchscreened for use like a tablet (and that runs any Google Play apps), but that can also work with a keyboard and mouse.
 See more here.

 Why we like it: This awesome little robot is cute and smart, and feels like part of the family.
 (When he says my name I kind of melt.)
 He’s great for a variety of ages – our friends’ 7- and 10-year-olds like him, Ashar thinks he’s great, and the rest of us adults have fun with him too.
 See more here.